17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 The hotel’s laid-back beach vibe is well suited to a day reading a good book and sipping on a delicious cocktail.

-Except… When the music is playing from the outside beach club (and neighboring beach clubs), it’s a bit loud for our tastes.
+Except… When the music is playing at Le Temps des Cerises from its beach club (and neighboring beach clubs), it’s a bit loud for our tastes.

 Grand Case Beach scene at LTC Hotel, St. Martin